FriendsAtDawn/valley/content/en/de-otros-lados/infeccion.md

 Document status: 0.5

-It is not my intention to discredit Judisoft<sup>TM</sup> with these brief lines, which even the modest epithet "article" loosely fits.
+It is not my intention to discredit Judisoft(TM) with these brief lines, which even the modest epithet _article_ loosely fits.
 The implementation of the system is by far the most important leap forward in access to justice and a major contributor to cost reduction.
 It is a success in every sense of the word.

 ## Frequency.

 It is because I have intensive dealings with all the courts and intensive dealings with only a handful of lawyers that I refer more to documents emanating from the courts than to those filed by colleagues.
 It is a question of frequency.

 I have never received an infected pdf uploaded by a colleague.
 In that sense, I don't know.
-Judisoft<sup>TM</sup> seems to have more control.
+Judisoft(TM) seems to have more control.

 ## Preliminaries.